ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 * Tap repeatedly in the empty area below
 * Now the developer mode is switched on and it should after a certain time

-Further menu items appear> If it does not work immediately, repeat the steps
+further menu items appear> If it does not work immediately, repeat the steps

 * Select the 4th menu item
 * Switch on the slide switch at the top, note the password and confirm with `OK`.